l-hartung/reviz/README.md

     docker-compose run --service-ports reviz graph-model <export.json> [--tei=<tei-folder>] [--tex=<tex-folder>]

-Use the same value for `--tei` as in the previous step.
+Use the same value for `--tei` as in the previous step .
 Once completed, the output will be written into `<tex-folder>/graph-model.json`.

-By using the option `--original-bibtex-keys` the original bibtex keys remain, otherwise they are replaced with md5 hashes.
+By using the option `--original-bibtex-keys` the original bibtex keys remain, otherwise they are replaced with md5 hashes .
 The md5 hashes have a fixed length and hence are very good for displaying, but if you like to use the original bibtex file you may choose this option.

-You may be asked for manual confirmation if the algorithm is not completely certain that a match was found.
+You may be asked for manual confirmation if the algorithm is not completely certain that a match was found .
 By using the option `--without-interactive-queries` ReViz does not ask for an interactive manual confirmation and assumes no citation matches in theses cases.

-If you find that edges are missing from what you expect, you can add this information in `graph-model.json` by adding a new entry to the list `edges`.
-The entry must be a dictionary with keys `from` and `to` for the citing and cited node respectively.
+If you find that edges are missing from what you expect, you can add this information in `graph-model.json` by adding a new entry to the list `edges`
+.
+The entry must be a dictionary with keys `from` and `to` for the citing and cited node respectively .
 The values must be the keys from the according entry in the list `articles`.

 #### `draw` and `draw-summary`